georgexyz19/georgexyz.com/content/posts/new-linux-mint-install-and-setup.md

 still has 19.3 installed, and eventually I will upgrade to 20.x or a newer version.
 Here is a short note to setup linux mint on a new computer.

-The article has been updated to Linux Mint 21.1 Cinnamon in May 2023.
+The system has been upgraded to Linux Mint 21.1 Cinnamon in May 2023, and
+the article has been modified to reflect that.

 ### Steps

 Here is a list of things to do:

-1. Remove vim-tiny and install vim-gtk3.
+1. Remove vim-tiny and install vim.
    Add a ~/.vimrc, copy code from previous blog post.

 2. Map the Synology Network Drive.